vkadlcik/DB48X-on-DM42/doc/0-Overview.md

   using `==`.
 For example, `0=0.0` is true, but `0==0.0` is false, because `0`
   is an integer whereas `0.0` is a floating-point.

+* Because of differences in internal representation that would require expensive computations to mimic the HP50G behaviour with limited benefit, `Size` returns 1 for integers, algebraic expressions and unit objects.

 ### Alignment with SwissMicros calculators